FelixTettehOkley/FelixTettehOkley/README.md

-Based on the details in your LinkedIn profile PDF, here’s a structured **README** for your GitHub profile:

----

 # 👋 Hello, I'm Felix Tetteh Okley

 ## 🌐 IT Solutions Architect | IT Support Expert |  Cybersecurity Professional | PenTester | Cyber Crime Investigator | Cloud Computing Professional